 More critically, out of these thousands of papers, only a few may hold the key to unlock the cure or provide new molecular insights for a COVID-19 vaccine, or even a new way to treat patients and prevent the spread of the virus.
 Thus, such papers could be missed out unintentionally or discovered much later than need be.

-For this reason, our team at Nebuli is setting up a none-for-profit project, called Researcher.AI, applying our robotic co-worker model to help researchers worldwide read through thousands of research papers within seconds, instead of weeks.
+For this reason, our team at Nebuli is setting up a cognitive deep data mining project, called Researcher.AI, applying our robotic co-worker model to help researchers worldwide read through thousands of research papers within seconds, instead of weeks.

 Let’s discuss the details of what we aim to achieve and how you, our community, could help and get involved.